lamhq/tech-notes/pages/software-engineering/design/ood/oop.md

 ## Overview

-Object-oriented programming is a paradigm based on the concept of wrapping pieces of data, and behavior related to that data, into special bundles called **objects**, which are constructed from a set of "blueprints", defined by a programmer, called **classes**.
+Object-oriented programming is a programming paradigm.

+It's based on the concept of wrapping pieces of data, and behavior related to that data, into special bundles called **objects**.

+Objects are constructed from a set of "blueprints", called **classes**, defined by a programmer.

 ## Pillars of OOP